 June 14 - 17 (Monday – Thursday) 9 a.m. - Noon Fee: $120 Instructor: Mr. Matt Jaques – Math and Economics Minimum enrollment – 8; Maximum enrollment – 25

 Stock Markets and Investing For boys entering grades 6, 7, 8, 9

-US stock markets set records in 2019.
+US stock markets have continued to set new highs in 2021.
 Want to start to learn about what it means to invest?
 This camp is designed to allow students to gain knowledge and skills in the areas of investment vocabulary and decision-making, including stocks, bonds, mutual funds and other financial instruments.
 Students will learn about and see how the Marquette University High School Ignatian Student Investment Fund is an example of prudent, long-term investing.
 In this interactive course, students will participate in a stock market simulation as well as other financial simulations and games to enhance their learning experience.

 June 14 - 17 (Monday – Thursday) 12:30 p.m. – 3:30 p.m.
 Fee: $120 Instructor: Mr. Matt Jaques – Math and Economics Minimum enrollment – 8; Maximum enrollment – 20